Cv-Keep/cvkeep-frontend/README.md

 Once `Keep CV` is free and open source you can host your own plaform also (Since you dont use the same brand).
 This can be very useful if you have a business and need to store your own user profiles, or if you are a job agency that wants a clean and quick CV registration system, or if you need to store people resumes for any purpose, including comercial ones.

+# Stack

+CV Keep is written in a MEVN stack (Mongo, Express, Vue and Node), and is focused in simplicity.
+Since you properly configure your .env files, the App is production ready and already internationalized (en and pt-br by default).

 # Quick Start

 To quickly run this plaform locally, please perform the following steps: